-CEO, Alex Leese, shares his thoughts, knowledge and insights into the Latin American market in an EXCLUSIVE interview
+CEO Alex Leese, shares his thoughts on the Latin American market in an EXCLUSIVE interview with Betting Mgz

 How will Pronet Gaming’s experiences in emerging markets in Africa be beneficial to your plans and prospective partners in Latin America?

 Our approach to every market is to offer customers a solution that is tailored to their goals.
 In emerging markets, where fragmented regulation, payment integrations and complex tax systems bring unique challenges, you have to drill down on a market by market level and understand the individual complexities.
 This is just as true in LatAm as any other region, and so by providing local operators with a bespoke platform with customised USPs, we give our partners the best chance of success.

 How does a European supplier like Pronet Gaming convince a Latin American operator to partner with them rather than a local alternative?

 Our commercial HQ may be based in London, but the B2C and B2B experience of our team extends across the globe.
 I’ve personally worked across Mexico, Argentina and Brazil, and we have on-the-ground teams to provide our partners with first-rate customer and consultancy services.
 Our expertise across LatAm, Africa and Asia has enabled us to complete deals on the same footing as a local provider, but with the financial stability of a global B2B firm.
 This, in my view, is the best of both worlds.